Aegis Education Alliance Alabama

 The reason I founded Aegis Education Alliance of Alabama is because I firmly and passionately believe you cannot make sound decisions for your business, group, or your family without having the facts.
 Telling the people the truth shouldn’t be so hard, but yet misinformation is abundant in our state.
 Without the truth and facts, you (nor I) can be expected to make sound decisions.

-Unfortunately, legislative law changes in 2014 have resulted in much division and chaos in our state.
-A lot of this is due to misinformation presented by organizations who stand to profit from you living in fear of the government coming after you for homeschooling or attending some other non-traditional education program.
-There simply is no excuse for this except greediness and the desire to keep power and control.
-AEAAL opposes this.
+Today, in Alabama, misinformation in the form of "perceived inconsistencies in the law" is circulated and presented by individuals and organizations who stand to profit from you living in fear of the government coming after you for homeschooling or attending other forms non-public school education program.
+There simply is no excuse for this.

-With all of this said, I want to make the intentions very clear, so you have NO doubt about what AEAAL is about.
+With all of this said, I want to make the intentions of AEAAL very clear, so you have NO doubt about what AEAAL is about.
 There are no hidden agendas.
 AEAAL will always be open and honest at all times!

 At a minimum, we are seeking partners who believe in the following:

-1. To give ALL Non-Public Schools a voice in Alabama.
+3. To give ALL Non-Public Schools a voice in Alabama.

-4. To empower community leaders and educators to start programs and offer services that serve the needs of students in Alabama.
+5. To empower community leaders and educators to start programs and offer services that serve the needs of students in Alabama.

 What we need: Volunteers for the following areas